JayKarhade/starter-hugo-academic/content/authors/admin/_index.md

 **Website Under Construction - Refer to CV for complete details** Hi there!

-I’m a final year student at BITS Pilani, Hyderabad Campus.
-I focus on applying Computer Vision and Machine Learning for varied applications ranging from AI for healthcare to Robot Perception and Robot Learning.
+bio: I am a 1st year graduate student at the Robotics Institute, Carnegie Mellon University pursuing my Master's in Robotics.
+I am advised at the [AIR-Lab](https://theairlab.org/) by Prof. Sebastian Scherer.

-At the moment, I am pursuing my undergraduate thesis at the Advanced Robotics Centre,NUS where I am advised by Prof. Marcelo Ang on Neural Rendering for Point Clouds and 3D Vision problems.
-Alongside, I am applying few-shot learning for healthcare diagnostics.
-I interned at the [Edifice Lab,ASU](https://edificelab.com/) over the course of the summer for developing collaborative dense SLAM systems and Point Cloud Compression.
+Previously, I completed my undergraduate thesis at the [Advanced Robotics Centre, National University Singapore](https://arc.nus.edu.sg/) advised by Prof. Marcelo Ang. where i worked on developing frequency-aware methods for Neural Rendering.
+I also worked closely with [Prof. Rajesh Tripathy](https://sites.google.com/site/rajeshtripathy17) on developing AI applications for healthcare diagnostics.

-I am fortunate to have actively collaborated with [Dr. Rajesh Kumar Tripathy](https://scholar.google.com/citations?user=cvw_YK8AAAAJ&hl=en), [Dr. Parikshit Sahatiya](https://scholar.google.co.in/citations?user=sh_wsEEAAAAJ&hl=en) and [Dr. Alivelu Manga Parimi](https://universe.bits-pilani.ac.in/hyderabad/alivelu/profile).

 Do reach out to me be it for a collaboration or a simple chat.